Speech and Language Therapy (Including Year Abroad)

 Assessment methods

-C1–6 are assessed by clinical assessment forms, portfolio and progression discussions / viva.
-C2 is assessed through gradually increasing expectation of autonomy both on practice placements and in the classroom, this includes assessment of practice based placements and presentation assessment skills in university.
-C3 is assessed through Clinical placement assessment and reflective log additionally course work, exams and dissertation require autonomous working.
-C4 is assessed through coursework, essay, viva and dissertation clinical placement assessment and reflective log.
-C5 and C6 are assessed through course work, oral presentations and clinical assessment forms.
-C7 is assessed via the year abroad module
+C1–6 are assessed by placement assessment documents, presentations and vivas.
+C2 is assessed through gradually increasing expectation of autonomy both on practice placements and in the classroom, this includes assessment of practice-based placements and presentation assessment skills in university.
+C3 is assessed through clinical placement assessments and reflective writing, and additionally coursework, exams and the dissertation require autonomous working.
+C4 is assessed through coursework, essays, vivas and the dissertation, clinical placement assessments and reflective writing.
+C5 and C6 are assessed through coursework, presentations and clinical assessment tasks.
+C7 is assessed via the year abroad module.

 D: Key skills